the-atasoy/Spring_Boot_RESTful_API/README.md

 ### Note

-<font color="blue">You do not need to create tables in the database if you have the database and the schema indicated in the `application.properties` file because of the `spring.jpa.hibernate.ddl-auto=update` line.
+<font color="red">You do not need to create tables in the database if you have the database and the schema indicated in the `application.properties` file because of the `spring.jpa.hibernate.ddl-auto=update` line.
 This line provides you auto-update and create in the database when entities have changes.</font>